marikoll/ENVRI-fair/README.md

 The tools listed all have large user bases, ensuring long term support.
-For this project we selected the Node.js approach as it provides good performance and allows easy standalone testing during development.
+For this project we selected the Node.js approach as it provides good performance and allows easy standalone testing during development, whereas Flask and CherryPy should preferraby run behind a proxy (Apache or Nginx).